web-servers/jws-operator/Parameters.md

 ```
 ### imagePullSecret
 The secret to use to pull images for the repository, the secret must contain the key .dockerconfigjson and will be mounted by
 the operator to be used like --authfile /mount_point/.dockerconfigjson to pull the image to deploy the pods.
+Note that the file might contain several user/password or token to access to the images in the ImageStream, the image builder and the images built by the operator.

 ### webApp
 Describes how the operator will build the webapp to add to application image, if not present the application is just deployed.